 What is not covered by this warranty?
 This warranty does not cover expenses of on-site labor, shipping costs, travel, assembly or disassembly, or other charges associated with the repair or replacement of covered components.
-This warranty also does not cover any problem that is caused by abuse, misuse, commercial or public use, ordinary wear and tear, weathering, acts of God (such as wind and lightning), failure to follow directions, improper installation, improper maintenance, or any silk screened graphics.
+This warranty also does not cover minor snags, frays, cuts, tears, or isolated holes that do not compromise the overall integrity of the enclosure system, and does not cover any problem that is caused by abuse, misuse, commercial or public use, ordinary wear and tear, weathering, mold, mildew, leaves or other debris, acts of God (such as wind and lightning), failure to follow directions, improper installation, improper maintenance, or any silk screened graphics.
 Rust is a natural occurrence with any outdoor steel product and is likewise not covered by this warranty, to the extent that it does not affect the structural integrity of the part.